seracoin/serad/cmd/sedractl/README.md

-# sedractl
+# seractl

-sedractl is an RPC client for sedrad
+seractl is an RPC client for serad

 ## Requirements